dirakx1/application/devops/README.md

 ## Terraform

-IAC solution for timeoff, basically it (documented on devops/terraform):
+IAC solution for timeoff, basically it: (documented on devops/terraform):

 * Creates a GCP proyect.
 * Creates GKE clusters